Digital Marketing

 Gen Z isn’t as tech-savvy as marketers assume

 For those born in the late 90s and early 2000s, the internet has always been an essential part of their lives.
-Instead of learning to type and spending hours building rudimentary websites and profiles on early social media websites like MySpace, Gen Z grew up in a fully-formed online world.
+Instead of learning to type and spending hours building rudimentary websites and profiles on early social media websites like MySpace, Gen Z grew up in a fully formed online world.

 Sure, they’re a constant presence on social media, but they’re also extremely aware of the negatives of spending too much time online.
 They have a different relationship to technology than older generations, and that doesn’t always mean they’re more committed to it.
+They’re not indiscriminate in their appetite for tech, and they have no problem casting aside platforms and technologies that no longer give them what they want.

 If your brand wants to connect to Gen Z consumers, it’s time to rethink your image of the generation.
 Companies that are still assuming young adult consumers are always into cutting-edge digital and are only reachable online are giving up other opportunities to connect with them.